davidholiday/dockerized_graphite/README.md

 troubleshooting
 -----------------------

- - No metrics data? try checking to see if the carbon service is running inside the graphite container.
+ - No metrics data?
+Try checking to see if the carbon service is running and/or needs to be restarted inside the graphite container.
 After you've started the containers, type this:

 > **docker exec -t -i graphite bash**